Charge carrier density

-Charge carrier density, also known as carrier concentration, denotes the number of charge carriers in per volume.
+Charge carrier density, also known as carrier concentration, denotes the number of charge carriers per volume.
 In SI units, it is measured in m−3.
 As with any density, in principle it can depend on position.
 However, usually carrier concentration is given as a single number, and represents the average carrier density over the whole material.

-Charge carrier densities involve equations concerning the electrical conductivity and related phenomena like the thermal conductivity.
+Charge carrier densities involve equations concerning the electrical conductivity, related phenomena like the thermal conductivity, and chemicals bonds like covalent bond.

 Calculation

 The carrier density is usually obtained theoretically by integrating the density of states over the energy range of charge carriers in the material (e.g. integrating over the conduction band for electrons, integrating over the valence band for holes).